 We’ve decided to go in a different direction using a real spectrum extract.
 This means that everything that is in the plant is here in its natural ratios.
 This allows you to get the benefits with less of a chance of side effects.

 Still, for those curious, there are 15% bacosides in this extract.
 That means there’s plenty of other saponins, including bacopasides as well as alkaloids like brahmine and monnierasides and much more.

 We’re also happy to announce that our Bacopa extract is 100% certified organic.

 How to Take Bacopa

-The recommended dose is 250mg twice a day, morning and night.
+The recommended dose is 250 mg twice a day, morning and night.
 Each dose is about 1/4th of a teaspoon.
-At this dose each bag will last you 2 months!
+At this dose, each bag will last you two months!

-For best results you’ll need to take bacopa every day for a couple months.
-As an adaptogen it works better the longer you take it.
+For best results, you’ll need to take bacopa every day for a couple of months.
+As an adaptogen, it works better the longer you take it.

 That being said this is one that I tend to feel right away and you might too.
 There’s an immediate amount of focus as the “mental cobwebs” disappear.